DraftKings New York Promo Code For NBA Playoffs Lands Free Bets

 NBA Playoffs Update

-With the Nets now trailing the Celtics 2-0, DraftKings lists the Nets with the seventh-lowest odds to win the NBA championship at +1400.
-At +550, the Celtics now have the lowest price among Eastern Conference teams.
-That’s because reigning NBA champion Milwaukee (+650) on Wednesday dropped Game 2 of its series with the Chicago Bulls.
+With the Nets now trailing the Celtics 3-0, DraftKings lists the Nets with the 10nth-lowest odds to win the NBA championship at +5000.
+At +340, the Celtics now have the lowest price among Eastern Conference teams.
+That’s because reigning NBA champion Milwaukee (+800) dropped Game 2 of its series with the Chicago Bulls and leads 2-1 heading into Game 4 on Sunday.

-The Phoenix Suns, who won the Western Conference title last season and ran to the top record in the NBA during the 2021-22 regular season, are the odds-on favorite at +300.
+The Golden State Warriors (+300) are the odds-on favorite to win the NBA title at DraftKings.
+They slipped ahead of Phoenix after the Suns dropped Game 2 against the New Orleans Pelicans and saw leading scorer Devin Booker suffer a hamstring injury that kept him out of Game 3 — still a Suns victory.